-The only definitive method on how to check HDMI port version on your monitor, your TV, your PC or any other multimedia device is to check its specsheet.
-The specsheets give you the best answer regarding the version of the HDMI port you have.
+The only definitive method to check the HDMI port version on your monitor, TV, PC, or any other multimedia device is to check its spec sheet.
+The spec sheets give you the best answer regarding the version of the HDMI port you have.

-For desktop PCs, you can check the specsheet of either the motherboard or the graphics card to identify its version.
-For laptops, that is also quite straight forward as a simple search for its technical specsheet would reveal the version of HDMI port it uses.
-The same goes for monitors, TVs, projectors, home theater systems etc.
+For desktop PCs, you can check the spec sheet of either the motherboard or the graphics card to identify its version.
+For laptops, that is also relatively straightforward, as a simple search for its technical spec sheet would reveal the version of the HDMI port it uses.
+The same goes for monitors, TVs, projectors, home theater systems, etc.

-However, before you indulge yourself into the specsheet of your device, you have to understand the technical jargon particularly regarding what the different HDMI versions entail.
+However, before you indulge yourself in the spec sheet of your device, you have to understand the technical jargon, particularly regarding what the different HDMI versions entail.

-In the following text, I will talk in detail about HDMI versions as well as how to identify which version your particular device has.
+In the following text, I will discuss how to check the HDMI port version and how to identify which version your particular device has.

 There are various HDMI versions.
 Each newer version increases the overall bandwidth of the HDMI interface.
-In other words, newer version can carry more information.
+In other words, more recent versions can carry more information.

-This in turn means that a newer HDMI version would be able to support higher resolution, higher refresh rates as well as a higher color bit depth.
+This, in turn, means that a newer HDMI version would support higher resolution, higher refresh rates, and a higher color bit depth.

 - Refresh rate